 But take a moment to think about it: in every moment, I am motivated by attraction or resistance.

 Let’s put it another way.
-The forces of both love and fear (which is the opposite of love) are acting upon me in every moment.
+The forces of both love and fear (the opposite of love) are acting upon me in every moment.

 So what am I to do?
 Is every decision I take to be determined by these inevitable forces?
 Faced with the strength of such pressures, what freedom do I really have?